 DPT borings will be abandoned at completion of sampling activities.
 Borings in grass will be abandoned by backfilling with bentonite chips.
-Borings in asphalt or concrete shall be abandoned by backfilling with bentonite chips to approximately 6 inches bgs, and the remainder of the borehole will be patched with asphalt cold patch or hydraulic concrete.
+Borings in asphalt shall be abandoned by backfilling with bentonite chips to approximately 6 inches bgs, and the remainder of the borehole will be patched with asphalt cold patch.
 The surface will be restored at each location to match the surrounding area.